mdunn99/mdunn99.github.io/README.md

-Hi, I'm Michael Dunn.
 This is a website built with the [Jekyll "Just The Docs" theme](https://github.com/just-the-docs/just-the-docs) to host any projects I'm working on and my thoughts on a variety of technologies including ML and cybersecurity.
-I hope you enjoy my writings!